SEMICeu/DCAT-AP/README.md

 The latest version of DCAT-AP (recommendation v3.0.1) can be downloaded from from the [releases](https://github.com/SEMICeu/DCAT-AP/releases) or via [SEMIC Support Centre](https://interoperable-europe.ec.europa.eu/collection/semic-support-centre/solution/dcat-application-profile-data-portals-europe/releases).
 The HTML of this specification can be found [here](https://semiceu.github.io/DCAT-AP/releases/3.0.1/).

 The latest version of DCAT-AP Annex for High Value Datasets (recommendation v3.0.0) is also published [here](https://semiceu.github.io/DCAT-AP/releases/3.0.0-hvd).
+A public review of the next version is open until September 2026.
+The draft version (v3.0.1) can be viewed [here](https://semiceu.github.io/DCAT-AP/drafts/3.0.1-hvd/).

 Any problems encountered, or suggestions for new functionalities can be submitted as issues on the DCAT-AP repository on GitHub.
 A short guideline for submitting issues can be found at https://github.com/SEMICeu/DCAT-AP/wiki/Submission-guidelines.